kevald1963/milestone-2-interactive-front-end/README.md

 ### Layouts

 The files shown below are stored in the __Project Documentation_ folder in the GitHub repository.
 The layout diagrams show both wide screen and mobile layouts.
-I drew out the Home page layout first, but I didn't stick to it as it didn't look right on the page.
-The later pages reflect the new design.
-Even then, I haven't followed the later designs to the letter, but repositioned elements according to what looked right in practice.

 - South Tyneside local group page layouts.jpg
 - Google Map page layouts.jpg